What is endometriosis: causes to recognise

 -

-It is not a "cure" in the absolute sense, but an effective and long-lasting management
+It is not a "cure" in an absolute sense, but an effective and lasting management

 Legal aspects and patient support

-Yes, those suffering from endometriosis may be entitled to the benefits provided by Law 104 , but only in some specific cases , when the disease is recognised as severely disabling .
+Yes, someone suffering from endometriosis may be entitled to the benefits provided by Law 104, but only in specific cases, when the disease is recognized as severely disabling.

 -

-Recognized degree of disability (at least 74% is required for some employment and social security benefits)
+Recognized degree of disability (at least 74% is required for certain work and welfare benefits)

 -